vysheng/tg/README.md

     $ wget https://github.com/vysheng/tg/archive/master.zip -O tg-master.zip
     $ unzip tg-master.zip && cd tg-master

-#### Linux
+#### Linux and BSDs

-Install libs: readline openssl and (if you want to use config) libconfig and liblua.
+Install libs: readline or libedit, openssl and (if you want to use config) libconfig and liblua.
-If you do not want to use them pass options --disable-libconfig and --disable-liblua respectively On ubuntu use:
+If you do not want to use them pass options --disable-libconfig and --disable-liblua respectively.

+On ubuntu use:

     $ sudo apt-get install libreadline-dev libconfig-dev libssl-dev lua5.2 liblua5.2-dev

 On gentoo:

     $ sudo emerge -av sys-libs/readline dev-libs/libconfig dev-libs/openssl dev-lang/lua